Shayhha/SniffSerpent/README.md

 - Enables user to search packets by type, port and IP address.
 - Provides detailed packet information including IP layers.
 - Utilizes a clean and intuitive GUI developed with PyQt5.
-- Enables users to save scan results as a TXT file for further analysis.
+- Enables users to save scan results as a TXT file or PCAP file for further analysis.
 - Leverages Scapy, a Python library for network packet manipulation.

 ## Usage